 I’m definitely considering law school, to re-position some of the professional things I want to do, and as always, education is the launching point to do so.

 Do you have any advice that you would give to current History majors or people thinking about majoring in History?

 Find a mentor and just try to learn as much as you can from them.
 One of the biggest things I got out of Princeton was the mentorship I was able to have from someone like Professor David Bell.
 Even after graduating, I have been able to stay in touch with him.
-But just as impactful as his mentorship today, was the effect he had on my educational path.
 Many of the decisions I made at Princeton were a result of my relationship with him.

 Also do your best to take different types of History courses, even if you have a specific direction or discipline within History that you are really excited about—for me it was military history.
 Take courses that might be cross listed with History but have something to do with a different discipline that is interesting to you.
 There’s a really big world of scholarship in History at Princeton, which is really wonderful, so do your best to take advantage of that breadth.
 One of the best aspects of the history department was the opportunity to learn from some of the best scholars in the world in a small class setting.
 Having direct access to the likes of Professors Bell, Shawcross, Colley, and Jordan in precept challenged me and helped me grow as a scholar and thinker in ways I never could have imagined.

 And the third thing I would say, if you’re on the fence about deciding whether History is right for you, I would say again that I firmly believe that almost anything you want to do afterwards is possible with a History degree.
 I know History majors who went on to attend medical school, business school, and law school just to name a few paths It’s important to think about how you want to spend your time at school, what you want to do with your independent work and your thesis.
 It takes up so much of your time, and so if you’re doing something that you love and if that’s History for you, then I think declaring as a History major would be the best thing you can do.